By Stefán Bessi

 Even a single footprint can destroy moss that has taken many years to grow.

-For this reason, it is extremely important to stay on designated paths, boardwalks, and viewing areas at locations like Þingvellir National Park and Gullfoss.
+For this reason, it is critical to stay on designated paths, boardwalks, and viewing areas at locations like Þingvellir National Park and Gullfoss.
 These paths are carefully designed to protect vegetation while still allowing visitors to experience the landscape safely.

 Respecting these simple rules is one of the most important ways travelers can help preserve Iceland’s natural environment.